procesor2017/ApiAri/README.md

-# ApiAri
+# Conquer api
-Try connect api ari
+Example how to use fast api, deploing and create apiari docu with dredd